 Chapter 10 – Administrative Procedures

 10.10.10 Business Procedures.
 The University’s fiscal year is July 1-June 30.
-The dean or director concerned shall receive, in advance when possible, a complete set of budget request forms and a letter of instruction from the Budget Office for each of his/her departments.
+Deans or directors concerned shall receive, in advance when possible, a complete set of budget request forms and a letter of instruction from the Budget Office for each of their departments.
 The Provost and Vice Presidents shall meet to finalize allocations to each division.
 Final allocations shall be submitted to the Provost and Vice Presidents prior to the start of the fiscal year.
-Administrative Report September 2015
+Administrative Report September 2015, #21-22-6

 10.10.11 After preparation and review by the dean, and/or head of the department, one copy shall be submitted to the Budget Office.
 Budget review meetings of the deans, the President, and the Vice President for Administration and Finance may be called for beforehand.

-10.10.12 Before the fiscal year begins, when possible, formal notices of the subsequent year’s budget allocations shall be made directly to the dean, and/or head of the division, for distribution to his/her department chairpersons and directors.
+10.10.12 Before the fiscal year begins, when possible, formal notices of the subsequent year’s budget allocations shall be made directly to deans, and/or division heads, for distribution to their department chairpersons and directors. #21-22-6

 10.10.13 Any request for expenditures that exceeds the existing balance of available funds in a particular account shall not be processed without the identification of source of funds.
 Request for budget allocation transfers shall be prepared on a form obtainable from the Budget Office and shall be subject to approval in accordance with existing policy.